-Kyle Devine is a prolific multigenre veteran producer based in Portland, Oregon.
-He has worked with and licensed material to national brands such as Nissan, McDonalds, Major League Soccer, Google, ESPN, Miller Lite, Dutch Bros, Adidas, Cadillac, and Good Year to name but a few.
-Whether it's a heavy hip hop anthem, a sweaty club banger or a bouncy big band piece, Devine's work is typified by sophisticated, soulful rhythms met with instrumentation (both eclectic and classic) that reveal fresh blooming depth with each passing bar.
+Kyle Devine is a pop and hip hop music producer based in Portland, Oregon.
+Whether it’s a heavy hip hop anthem, sweaty club banger or a dark pop ballad, Devine’s work is typified by sophisticated, soulful rhythms met with instrumentation (both synthetic and classic) that reveal fresh blooming depth with each passing bar.

 ReviewsEndorse Kyle Devine